Megaleledone

-Megaleledone setebos, the giant Antarctic octopus, is a very large octopus with a circum-Antarctic distribution.
+Megaleledone setebos, the giant Antarctic octopus, is a very large venomous octopus with a circum-Antarctic distribution.
 It grows to at least 28 cm in mantle length and 90 cm in total length.
 M. setebos feeds by drilling small holes in large, shelled mollusks, and then injecting its toxic saliva.
 The venom even works at subfreezing temperatures.

-This species was transferred to the genus Megaleledone and synonymised with Megaleledone senoi in a 2003 paper.
+Out of the known species of Antarctic octopods, Megaleledone setebos prefers to use its physical abilities over its venom to subdue prey, possibly because of its thicker skin and larger size.